Former Epix executive pleads guilty to $7 million fraud at network

 The wire fraud count to which he pleaded guilty carries a maximum prison sentence of 20 years.

-The case is U.S. v.
-Rensing, U.S. District Court, Southern District of New York, No. 16-mj-2650.
-(Reporting By Brendan Pierson in New York; Editing by Jonathan Oatis)
+Reporting By Brendan Pierson in New York; Editing by Jonathan Oatis and Cynthia Osterman